jpane24/OVtool/README.md

 size is 0.07 with a p-value of 0.025.
 We now want to understand how sensitive our result is to unobserved confounders.

-Below we will run the `ov_sim` function; we notice that in our call to `ov_sim` the parameters remain the same.
-The `estimand` parameter is stored in `results_att` and carried forward throughout the remainder of the analysis.
+Below we will run the `ov_sim` function, noticing that the parameters in our function call to `ov_sim` remain the same.
+The `estimand` parameter is stored in `results_att` and is carried forward throughout the remainder of the analysis.

 ``` r
 ovtool_results_twang_att = ov_sim(model_results=results_att,